tanboonji/SIMA/README.md

 ### Important things to do:
 - Timestamp for data
-- Profile for navigation
+- Profile for navigation (done)
-- Search function for facilities
+- Search function for facilities (done)
-- Enter keyboard button for search
+- Enter keyboard button for search (done)

 ### Things half done:
 - Projects (list)